irifed/vagrant-cluster/README.md

 Two-step provisioning instead of simple `vagrant up` is required to correctly setup a cluster software by Ansible.
 All nodes must come up and get IP addresses before Ansible starts to configure e.g. `/etc/hosts` parameters.

-By default, tool will provision an OpenMPI cluster of 4 nodes (1 frontend and 3 worker nodes).
+By default, tool will provision a cluster of 6 nodes (1 frontend and 5 worker nodes).
 Number of worker nodes can be passed to Vagrant via `NUM_WORKERS` environment variable:

 ```
 NUM_WORKERS=2 vagrant up --no-provision && vagrant provision
 ```

 After few minutes Vagrant provisioning will complete, hopefully without errors.
-You can try your cluster in action:
+You can login to your cluster as follows:

 ```
 $ vagrant ssh master
-vagrant@master $ sudo su - clusteruser
-clusteruser@master $ mpirun -np 4 /bin/hostname
 ```
-Note that after logging into master node it is necessary to switch to `clusteruser` account in order to run programs on cluster.

 ### Install cloud provider plugin for Vagrant